-This part of the report focuses on the application of critical loads to designated sites, hereafter referred to as site-relevant critical loads (SRCL), and their exceedances.
-The critical loads are based on the same methods applied to UK acid- and N-sensitive habitats described in Part 1 of this report, and are applied to acid- and N-sensitive features within the designated sites.
-Exceedances of critical loads are also calculated in the same way as the habitats (Part 1) and also based on UK 5x5 km CBED deposition, however, some different metrics are used to describe the exceedance results for SRCL and are explained below.
+This section of the report focuses on the application of critical loads to sites designated for their nature conservation importance, hereafter referred to as site-relevant critical loads (SRCL), and their exceedances.
+The critical loads are based on the same methods applied to UK acid- and N-sensitive habitats described in Section 1 of this report, and are applied to acid- and N-sensitive features within the designated sites.
+Exceedances of critical loads are also calculated in the same way as the habitats (Section 1) and also based on UK 5x5 km CBED deposition, however, some different metrics are used to describe the exceedance results for SRCL and are explained below.